eastgenomics/cp_upload/README.md

 `bash dx_init`

-Single files may be uploaded to 002_CP project with the following command: `ua file_to_upload` Directories may be uploaded to 002_CP project with the following command: `ua /path_to_dir/run_folder`
+Single files may be uploaded to 002_CP project with the following command: `ua file_to_upload`

+Directories may be uploaded to 002_CP project with the following command: `ua /path_to_dir/run_folder`

-NOTE: do NOT include a '/' after the dir name or the contents of the dir will be uploaded to the root of the project.
+n.b: do NOT include a '/' after the dir name or the contents of the dir will be uploaded to the root of the project.

 Options for upload agent may be found [here][dx-url].